slitzer/4Ears/README.md

 1. Clone the repository
 2. Copy `.env.example` to `.env` and adjust values if needed
-   - `HF_TOKEN` – optional token for models requiring authentication
+   - `HF_TOKEN` – optional token for Hugging Face models, used to enable speaker diarization
    - `MODEL_SIZE` – WhisperX model size (e.g. `small`)
    - `DATABASE_URL` – connection string for the SQLite database
 3. Create a directory named `db` for the SQLite database then launch the stack with Docker Compose: